 Mend your broken heart at the Sad Café, an earnest, heartfelt little backstreet coffee nook in Adelaide’s East End.
 Humble, bookish students and bearded types congregate, looking for a quiet spot to park their single-gear, sip one of Adelaide’s best coffees and forget this morning’s philosophy lecture.
-Sad is a super spot for a short black and a sandwich (try the turkey-and-ham sourdough with green pea mash, grilled haloumi and red pepper relish).
+Sad is a super spot for a short black and a sandwich.
 With art on the walls and artful conversation, a visit to Sad will turn your frown upside down.

 This endearing coffee roaster in deepest, darkest Black Forest is raffishly retro: Laminex tables, vinyl chairs, beaten-up chesterfields, scarified floorboards, chalky blackboards and a galaxy of rice-paper lanterns.
 The blackboards are a nod to the clientele – more than a few pram-pushers wheel through the front door, plus real-estate agents, designers, tradies, grandmas and motorcycle cops.
 A Dalek-like roasting machine thrums in the corner, surrounded by hessian bean sacks from Mexico, El Salvador, Costa Rica and beyond.
 Despite the Laminex, Carnevale’s coffee is sublime.
 Food offerings include good vegetarian options (pumpkin and chickpea fritters; falafel burger); staff are unfailingly cheery; and what a cool mural!